spidernet-io/spiderpool/docs/usage/get-started-sriov.md

 ## Create Sriov Configmap that matches the NIC configuration

-* Check if the vendor, deviceID and driver information of the NIC are in Configmap.
+* Check the vendor, deviceID and driver information of the NIC:

     ```shell
     ~# ethtool -i enp4s0f0np0 |grep -e driver -e bus-info